The complete guide to corporate mileage reimbursement

 An employer’s guide to car allowance

 A company car can be a real luxury for both the business and employees.
-They’re a great perk to help recruit staff—and to help retain them too!
+They’re a great perk to help recruit staff — and to help retain them too!

 What is a car allowance and how does it work?

-Whether your employee/s buy a car or lease it is something that can be discussed between the company and the employee in question.
+Whether your employees buy a car or lease it is something that can be discussed between the company and the employee in question.
 It’s typically the employee who sources the vehicle themselves.

-For leasing a car, there’s a small to non-existent down payment but insurance rates may end up being higher to cover gap insurance.
+With leasing, there’s a small to non-existent down payment but insurance rates may end up being higher to cover gap insurance.

 What does car allowance cover?